tensorflow/tensorflow/g3doc/MLIRForGraphAlgorithms.md

 appear - because the verifier can be run at any time, either as a compiler pass or with a single function call.

-While MLIR provides a well considered infrastructure for IR verification, and has simple checks for existing TensorFlow operations, there is a lot that should be added here and lots of opportunity to get involved!
+While MLIR provides a well-considered infrastructure for IR verification, and has simple checks for existing TensorFlow operations, there is a lot that should be added here and lots of opportunity to get involved!